dslab-epfl/svshi/svshi/documentation/documentation.md

 #### 1.4.3 Lack of tools for complex behaviours

-Using ETS and KNX devices, the range of possible functionality is limited.
+Using ETS and KNX devices, the range of possible functionalities is limited.
 One can only connect devices' communication objects using group addresses and configure devices settings (e.g., some delays, sensors' refresh frequency, repeating data sent, etc.).

 This is sufficient for a large number of situations like blinds automation with a weather station, lights management, etc. As long as a device exists to implement the intended behaviour, this method would work.

 However, what about Machine Learning based behaviours or functions that would connect to external services?
 For now, this is not possible using existing solutions.
 There exist servers (like _ComfortClick_ [[7]](#7)) that connect to the KNX bus and let the programmer develop more complex rules but the programming language is not a standard one and ML and external services are not available.
 These solutions are not numerous and some of the existing ones are in an end-of-life state (like _Lifedomus_ from DeltaDore [[6]](#6)).

-There also exists a logical module but these allow the programmer to design logic circuits using gates on a GUI inside ETS to connect in/out pins of the device to group addresses.
+There also exist logical modules but they allow the programmer to design logic circuits using gates on a GUI inside ETS to connect in/out pins of the device to group addresses.
 This is cumbersome and extremely low level so these are not a viable option for advanced behaviours.

 We think that the KNX ecosystem lacks a way to program in established programming languages or at least a way to enter complex sets of rules directly.
 It also lacks a way of verifying that a configuration is safe and implements the desired behaviour and does not provide a tool to check that this behaviour is preserved through updates of the installation.